Black lives have faced many challenges that have rendered our voices silent.

 In all my leadership experiences I was always the only black person on the team.
 I didn’t see black representation or mentors.
 As the Vice President and Director of Academic Relations at CBNA, I am motivated by my desire to empower and build another generation of leaders who will forge the way for the generations to come.
 I am passionate about seeing black nurses and black nursing students reach their highest heights.
 I believe we have so much to offer.
 We must all leave a legacy!

 Outside of the world of Health Care, I am passionate about working with young adults, travelling and dancing.
 I have been part of different planning committees for conferences geared to empower Women and Young Adults.
 I have also been featured as a speaker and guest performer at many of these events.

 Not only do I give back to my immediate community but on a larger scale, I have travelled to Israel, the Philippines, Trinidad and Tobago, and other areas within Canada doing humanitarian work.

-Karen Pingal is a Registered Nurse, and medical policy analyst.
-Karen has had the privilege of working in a variety of health care settings including acute mental health, street outreach and long-term care.
+Karen Pingal is a Registered Nurse currently working within the Ministry of Children, Community and Social Services and the Scarborough Health Network.
+Karen completed her Bachelor of Science in Nursing (BScN) through Ryerson University and has had the privilege of working in a variety of health care settings including acute mental health, street outreach and long-term care.

 The Director of Quality at CBNA headquaters, Karen not only seeks to empower Black Nurses to let their excellence shine, but also to advocate for patients, specifically black patients who are often overlooked and dismissed.
 Outside of her nursing career, Karen enjoys spending time with her husband and daughters, working on DIY projects and traveling.